aitosLove/aitos-public/README.md

 *   `back/`: Contains the backend logic, including agent core, modules, blueprints, and database interactions.
 *   `front/`: Houses the frontend application, likely for user interaction and visualization.
-*   `aitos-docs/`: Contains documentation related to Aitos, which appears to be a key component or concept within Wonderland.
+*   `aitos-docs/`: Contains documentation related to Aitos, which appears to be a key component or concept within AITOS.

 ## Getting Started

-This section will guide you through setting up and running the Wonderland V2 project, including both the backend and frontend components.
+This section will guide you through setting up and running the AITOS V2 project, including both the backend and frontend components.

 ### Prerequisites